About arc42

 YEN Notation

 2.2.
-Organizational Constraints
+Organizational constraints

 Constraint Explanation

 The team consists of 5 members: José Iván, Adrián, Fernando, Hugo, and Sergio.
+Responsibilities are distributed across full-stack development and documentation.

-Timeframe
+Timeframe and deadlines

 2.3.
-Political and Convention Constraints
+Political and convention constraints

 Constraint Explanation

-Arc42
+Arc42 Architecture

 Language

-3. Context and Scope
+3. Context and scope

 3.1.
-Business Context
+Business context

 diagram